ltonetwork/indexer/README.md

 where:

 - `targetHash` is a `sha256` data hash
-- `anchors.sourceId` is a Waves blockchain transactions id, where data is saved
+- `anchors[0].sourceId` is a Waves blockchain transactions id, where data is saved

+In case if an error occured during processing, the object with a single `error` property is returned, that can be either a string or an object.

+Example:

+    {
+        "error": "State check failed.
+Reason: negative waves balance: 3Mr6yz6hp7cDKBaNzKuMFU6Nh2UjfpdvtHa, old: 3, new: -99997"
+    }

 ## Script for fetching anchors list